Intrahepatic Cholestasis of Pregnancy: A Comprehensive Guide

 • Vitamin K supplements - May be needed if bleeding problems develop due to poor vitamin absorption

 Your doctor will create a treatment plan just for you based on how severe your ICP is.
-Some women need stronger medicines while others do well with basic care.
+Treatment is individualized, but medication and comfort measures do not replace follow-up blood tests and a delivery plan based on your level of risk.
 Regular visits to check your bile acid levels help your doctor know if your treatment is working.

 Living with the Condition